Keto Chocolate Protein Pancakes

 • Blueskymum

-Blueskymum 9 months ago
+Blueskymum a year ago

 I really enjoyed these pancakes.
 Great to make you feel like you’re having a treat.
 I only ate two and have five or six left for another time, maybe breakfast!